Last Updated on

 In 2017 the Standard Large Cap Blend (S&P 500) won out over socially responsible investing by 0.72%.

 In 2017 standard International developed won out over socially responsible investing by 1.28%.

 In 2018 and 2019, the ethical ESG asset classes won both years for those same asset classes.

 While they did not win by much, it quickly adds up over time.

-Emerging markets had a strong year in 2017, but notice the strong performance of socially responsible emerging market. socially responsible investing won by 7.5%!
+Emerging markets had a strong year in 2017, but notice the strong performance of the socially responsible emerging market.
+Socially responsible investing won by 7.5%!
 In investing, that IS a lot.

 But remember that thing about impact and frequency?
 While the asset class returns are high, the resulting returns of the portfolios are dampened.
 They have dampened because allocation to the emergings market is typically 5-15% of the entire portfolio, and not all portfolios have allocations to emergings markets.
 So the impact is not that great.

 It should be noted that most of the asset classes have data going back to 2017.
 The impactful socially responsible investing aggregate bond market ETF was launched in October 2018 by iShares, so we only have data from that date.
 The missing data has been filled in from standard asset class return data.